EPFL-LGG/Cshells/README.md

 jupyter lab
 ```

 Make sure you have activated the environment first.
-For instance, try running the notebook src/GANs/DemoDeploymentGAN.ipynb.